ksalij/fsk-bridge/README.md

 ├── compose.yaml
 │   - instructions to create all of the necessary Docker containers │   - used in the `docker compose` commands
-├── postgres/
+└── postgres/
-│   - contains files relevant to the construction and operation of the database │   - doesn't contain a Dockerfile because of how the service is integrated into compose.yaml │   └── init.sql
+    - contains files relevant to the construction and operation of the database
+    - doesn't contain a Dockerfile because of how the service is integrated into compose.yaml └── init.sql
-│       - instructions for creating the tables in the database └── testingscript/
+        - instructions for creating the tables in the database
-    - script to help test gameplay functionality on the front-end
-    - likely deprecated
 ```